 Miso Paste Substitute

-Remember that it’s typically challenging to mimic the flavor of miso paste.
-However, you can garner a close match with an excellent miso paste substitute.
-Here are some miso paste alternatives to try in a pinch.
+Remember that it’s challenging to mimic the flavor of miso paste, as some recipes suggest.
+However, you can garner a close match with a substitute.

 1. Soy Sauce

 Soy sauce does an excellent job mimicking miso paste’s savory flavor.
 But it has a liquid consistency compared to the creamy texture of miso paste.

 However, it’s a great substitute in recipes that call for a savory kick, like bok choy and sticky glazed pork chops.

 The only drawbacks are that soy sauce is saltier than miso paste.
 Therefore, you should add less in recipes that call for miso paste.
 Use a ½ tablespoon soy sauce for every tablespoon of miso paste required.

 2. Fish Sauce